-Master of Business Administration (M.B.A.) in Project Management
+Master of Business Administration in Project Management

 All project management courses are taught by PMP® certified project managers with extensive real world experience managing projects and programs, combined with the academic rigor you would expect from our esteemed faculty.
 Our curriculum is carefully designed to reflect a practical, hands on perspective on the state of the art of project management, exposing students to the leading edge body of knowledge used by the professional project managers working in the field.

 Throughout our program, students are expected to create a professional portfolio to document their existing and future project management experience.
 Each student enrolled in the program is assigned a project management mentor from our faculty, who will guide and advise the student as they complete their degree, and who will act as an ongoing mentor beyond graduation.